visgl/deck.gl/examples/website/terrain-extension/README.md

-This is a standalone version of the TerrainLayer example with a GeoJSON layer on [deck.gl](http://deck.gl) website.
+This is a standalone version of the TerrainExtension with a TerrainLayer with a GeoJSON layer on [deck.gl](http://deck.gl) website.

 ### Usage